sethsandaru/pheasant/README.md

   <img src="./docs/imgs/pheasant-logo.png" title="Pheasant API SethPhat SethSandaru" alt="Pheasant API SethPhat SethSandaru">
 </p>

-Pheasant is a dynamic CRUD Management which helps end-users to create the CRUD listing/form in seconds then use it immediately.
+Pheasant is a dynamic CRUD Management which helps end-users to create the CRUD listing/form in seconds then use it with ease and fun.

 Pheasant comes with 2 parts:
 - API (this repo)